 Twelve-Month Bar – If the Exchange Visitor has spent more than 6 months in any J category, except Short Term Scholar, he or she will not be eligible to return to the U.S. as a J-1 Research Scholar or Professor for 12 months after his or her departure.

-24-Month Bar – If a visiting scholar has been in the U.S. for 6 months or more as a Professor or Research Scholar, he or she cannot begin a new J program in those categories for 24 months after the previous program end date.
+24-Month Bar – If a visiting scholar has been in the U.S. as a Professor or Research Scholar, he or she cannot begin a new J program in those categories for 24 months after the previous program end date.
 An understanding of the regulation helps explain why it is necessary to know an incoming scholar’s previous visa statuses.
 (He or she could still come as a “Short Term Scholar” for up to 6 months.)

 Two-Year Home Residency Requirement

 Those who are subject to this requirement may not change their status to another nonimmigrant classification within the U.S. (except to an A or G status), are not eligible to become permanent residents, and cannot obtain an H-1B or L visa until they have lived in the country of last legal permanent residence for two years after completing their J-1 program.
 Exchange visitors who are subject to this requirement are either: